CopperLauncher/Copper-Android/README.md

 ## Introduction

-* Copper is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
+* Gold is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions)
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.

-## Getting Copper
+## Getting Gold

 You can get Copper via three methods: